DEFRA/ai-rag-chatbot-backend/README.md

 The service will then run on `http://localhost:8085`

+Once the service is running if you want to run a specif file, just use this format: docker compose exec service python -m app.agentic_graph

 ### Testing

 Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)